pfaaworkin01/Eventify_EventManagementSystem/README.md

 ## Description

-The Event Management System is a Java-based application designed to help users manage and organize events efficiently.
+The Eventify is a Java-based application designed to help users manage and organize events efficiently.
 The system provides features such as event creation, participant registration, scheduling, and notifications.

 ## Features